MEMPHIS, TN (WMC) - Someone who poses as an IRS agent and threatens to arrest a woman for fake "back-taxes" is a coward.

 Rule number one: never answer or return a call from a number you do not recognize, even if the area code is familiar.
 The more you engage these phishing calls, the more they will increase, even if you do not fall for the scam.
 That's because these people are dialing randomly.
 When you answer, you confirm to the caller that your number is a legitimate number.
 If you continue to engage them, they will sell your number to other telemarketers, scammers and spammers to wear you out even more.
 The less you engage, the more they will taper off and disappear.

-Also, Dan Boone, spokesperson for the IRS out of Nashville, wants you to know the IRS will never:
+Also, the IRS wants you to know the IRS will never:

 * ...call to demand payment or back-taxes without first mailing a bill.